Brickson/buildfile/README.md

 `gulp dev --your-project-source-name`

 Projects are defined inside a projects folder inside the source folder.
+Mulptiple projects may be called at once.

 **Folder structure, source folder**